 Commemorating the march that 60,000 of New Zealand's First World War troops made over the Rimutakas from Featherston Camp to Upper Hutt with a re-enactment march and a memorial.

 A commemorative exhibition dedicated to soldiers who fought or lost their lives in the First World War at Featherston's Anzac Hall, From 22 November to 7 December 2014.

-A project to commission a significant work to recognise the Featherston Military Camp is underway and the public are now invited to submit their ideas.
+A project to commission a significant work to recognise the Featherston Military Training Camp is well underway.

 A ‘pop-up’ exhibition featuring our local boys who fought for us.
 The free-standing prototypes will then be placed in railway stations in the region.
 8 August 2014-8 September 2014.